-- Drinking more green and white tea can improve overall skin health and skin tone.
+- Drinking green and white tea can improve overall skin health and tone.

-- High-concentration vitamin C serum can brighten up the skin and improve overall skin tone.
+- High-concentration vitamin C serum can brighten the skin and improve overall skin tone.

-- Avoid trans fats, which can be found in fried foods, fast-food, bakery products (e.g. crackers, cookies, cakes), and vegetable shortenings.
+- Avoid trans fats, which can be found in fried foods, highly-processed foods, and vegetable shortenings.
 They can cause skin redness and inflammation.

 - Significantly reduce your intake of pro-inflammatory omega-6-fat-rich foods, like sunflower oil, corn oil, safflower oil, margarine, sesame oil, mayonnaise, and most salad dressings.

-- Consume more healthy fats, especially omega-3 fats, by consuming more olives, olive oil, walnuts, avocados, flax seed, chia seed, fatty fish and so on.
-Healthy fats are very important for a healthy, even skin.
+- Consume more healthy fats, especially omega-3 fats, by consuming more olives, olive oil, walnuts, avocados, flax seed, chia seed, fatty fish, etc. Healthy fats are very important for healthy, even skin.